 FarmSafety for Transportation

 Display Proper SMV Emblem

-The SMV emblem is the easily recognizable reflective orange and red triangle found on the backs of tractors and implements.
-The fluorescent orange color is used for daytime recognition, while the reflective red border of the triangle is meant for easy recognition during the nighttime hours.
+The SMV emblem is the easily recognizable reflective orange and red triangle found on the backs of tractors and other pieces of farm equipment.
+The fluorescent orange color is used for daytime recognition, while the reflective red border of the triangle is for visibility during the nighttime hours.
 Missouri law requires any vehicle moving less than 25 mph on the highways from sunset to one-half hour before sunrise to display the SMV emblem.

 Use Appropriate Lights and Signals